Old Calton Burial Ground: Others

 Other burials include James Lumsden (1836–1899), a well-known singer of his day, Richard Dickson (1792–1857) architect, Thomas Dickson (antiquary) (1825-1904), William Sibbald (d.
 1809) architect, Robert Kay (1740–1818) architect, and Prof George Wilson MD (1818–1859), a text book author and biographer.
 Betty Morton's monument was erected by Archibald Campbell Tait (1811–1882), Archbishop of Canterbury, in memory of his nanny.
 Iron tablets, such as the one to John and David Paton (builders of much of the Edinburgh New Town), c1830, were in vogue for a decade or two, and it was not realised how badly these items would weather.
 This one is in surprisingly good condition, and is still legible.
 The Paton's business rival of William Lunn (builder of Great King Street etc.) also lies here.

 Thomas Smith (1752–1815) lighthouse engineer and step-father to Robert Stevenson (civil engineer) lies to the north-east.

+Robert Kay (1740-1818) architect of the South Bridge scheme.

 Margaret Rowand and James Anderson, the parents of Robert Rowand Anderson with a table stone to his design.

 Rev John Barclay (1734-1798) founder of the Beran church is buried here, but the location is not clear.

 William Sibbald and his son, architects of the Second New Town.

 Margaret Rowand and James Anderson SSC, the parents of Rowand Anderson with a table stone to his design.